thoughtbot/json_matchers/README.md

 ### Passing options to the validator

-The matcher accepts options, which it'll pass to the validator:
+The matcher accepts options, which it passes to the validator:

 ```ruby
 # spec/requests/posts_spec.rb